 1 Bloating

 Bloating or gas accumulation in your stomach is one of the most common symptoms of gluten intolerance.
-In fact, according to one study conducted on a group of people suffering from non-celiac gluten sensitivity, it was estimated that close to 87% of them also suffered from bloating. (source)
+In fact, according to one study conducted on a group of people suffering from non-celiac gluten sensitivity, it was estimated that close to 87% also suffered from bloating. (source)

 It is normal to feel tired.
-However, if you have been suffering from constant tiredness and fatigue, even after getting enough rest, then it might be a sign of some underlying cause.
+However, if you have been suffering from constant tiredness and fatigue, even after getting enough rest, it might be a sign of some underlying cause.
 One of these underlying causes is gluten intolerance.

-Research suggests that fatigue and tiredness is a common symptom that accompanies gluten Intolerance and in most cases, this feeling of tiredness is at its peak after a meal that contains gluten.
+Research suggests that fatigue and tiredness is a common symptom that accompanies gluten Intolerance, and in most cases, this feeling of tiredness is at its peak after a meal that contains gluten.

 4 Depression

 Gluten intolerance can pave the way to depression.
-Research suggests that individuals who suffer from one or more digestive issues are more prone to mental disorders like depression and anxiety, as opposed to those who don’t suffer from a digestive condition.
+Research suggests that individuals who suffer from one or more digestive issues are more prone to mental disorders like depression and anxiety as opposed to those who don’t suffer from a digestive condition.

 For one, gluten intolerance can cause an abnormality in the serotonin levels in your body.
 Serotonin is a neurotransmitter.
 Its function is to enable the communication of cells in your body.
 Serotonin is also one of the happy or feel-good hormones.
 When there is an abnormality in the level of serotonin in your body, it may cause depression. (source)